DataBooster/DbWebApi/README.md

 >CSV respone emerges as text stream pushing to the client, it just use very little memory in Web API server to push a few text lines as long as their CSV rows have been constructed, so on and so forth, until all complete.
 So the server's memory is not a limitation of how many records can be handled.

 ### Exceptions
-For JSON and XML responses, detail exception will be encapsulated into HttpResponseMessage with HTTP 500 error status if the Web API service encounters any problems.
+For JSON, XML and xlsx responses, detail exception will be encapsulated into HttpResponseMessage with HTTP 500 error status if the Web API service encounters any problems.
 For the verbosity of errors to show in client side, it depends on your IncludeErrorDetailPolicy in HttpConfiguration.
 However, because CSV respone uses a push stream, the client side will always receive a HTTP 200 OK header without Content-Length field.
 If the server side encounter any exception subsequently, it would simply interrupt the http connection and the client would get a Receive Failure without any detail exception message.

 ### Permission Control
 The example project shows using an authorization filter [DbWebApiAuthorize] to restrict which user can execute which stored procedure, that will integrate with your own implementation of permissions checking.